HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 Any lien, or right to a lien, for services, labor, or material heretofore or hereafter furnished, imposed by law and not shown

-.Reservations and exceptions as set forth in United States Patent recorded }~y I, 1884 in
+.Reservations and exceptions as set forth in United States Patent recorded :May 1, 1884 in

 .Terms, conditions, obligations, reservations and restrictions of Agreement between

-olorado non-profit corporation, and as amended by Amendment to Agreement recorded June IS,
+)lorado non-profit corporation, and as amended by Amendment to agreement recorded June 15,

 Terms, provistion, obligations and conditions of Access Easement Agreement recorded